 - Ability to fund tuition and fees (approximately $12,800 per year), housing, and books/supplies — View a PDF of the 2021-2022 fees.

 - Access to and from Augustana's campus to attend classes and other activities

-- Proven ability to participate appropriately in a classroom or professional setting
+- Demonstrated ability to participate appropriately in a classroom or professional setting

 - IDEA-eligible, formerly IDEA eligible, or entitled to support through other disability services such as VR or DD.